101 Generator is supported by its audience. When you purchase through links on our site, we may earn an affiliate commission. Learn more

 Most homes have set a specific place for the generator and have built a tent or shelter for protecting it from environmental hazards like scorching heat or rainwater.
 So, you can place your generator under the shelter which can be either a small dog hole or rack under which the generator is kept.

 Now, that you are sure about using the generator in wet or rainy weather, you must be having some highly successful tips and tricks to prevent your generator from any serious or alarming damage.

 If otherwise, you shouldn’t try using it under the rain and wait patiently for your grid power to return or the rain to stop.

 But worry not we have solutions to your problems like always and the same goes for your generator.
 Given below is the most trusted aid for using your generator in the rain.

-As we have stated above that you can use the generator in rainy or wet weather if it is properly covered by the tent or shelter.
-But what should be done if you don’t have already built the shelter and now want to power your generator under the rainy weather.
+As we have stated above that you can use the generator in rainy or wet weather if it is properly covered by a tent or shelter.
+But what should be done if you don’t have already built the shelter and now want to power your generator under rainy weather?

 Should you try taking it indoors?
 Well, not!
 Never ever try using your generator indoors as it can put the house members in damage.
 Even the most ventilated areas of the home are under severe threat of suffocation and carbon monoxide intoxication under generator usage.

 Therefore it is ideal to not put yourself at risk and prioritize your safety above having the power supply at your home.